 This is John Barbare and I am a Sr Customer Engineer at Microsoft focusing on all things in the Cybersecurity space.
-In this blog I will focus on Microsoft Defender Application Guard for Office available in Public Preview now (as of 8/24) for any E5 customers.
+In this blog I will focus on Microsoft Defender Application Guard for Office available generally available (as of 01/28/21) for all E5 customers.
 For the last several months I have tested and demoed multiple new features in Windows 10 20H1 as I was on Microsoft’s Elite Program before it became available in Public Preview.
 One can access the latest KB4571756 (OS Build 19041.508) for the installation instructions for any admins which are ready without a need for policy package download by following the details here.

 My interest in Microsoft Defender Application Guard came from demoing and then deploying to several large clients last year due to a high interest of attackers developing new techniques to breach large scale networks and compromising workstations.
 With phishing schemes remaining one of the top ways to dupe users into social engineering attacks, Microsoft Defender Application Guard is engineered and designed to proactively prevent multiple types of attacks.
 When Microsoft extended Microsoft Defender Application Guard for Office, it further decreased the overall attack surface reduction while also increasing employee’s productivity.
 Before we go into the features of Microsoft Defender Application Guard for Office, I will go over a brief introduction to Microsoft Defender Application Guard if one is not familiar.